-Since it’s the first thing that stands out to your reader, your Facebook group cover photo needs to be top notch and professional.
-Just like you!
+Since it’s the first thing that stands out to a visitor, your Facebook group cover photo needs to be top-notch and professional—just like you.

-Of course, there are many reasons that you should sign up for Bannersnack, but let’s talk about a few of the best advantages to signing up.
+Of course, there are many reasons that you should sign up for Bannersnack, but let’s talk about a few of the best advantages.

-First off, we have Facebook group cover photo templates specially made for you that are ready to go right now.
+First off, we have Facebook group cover photo templates specially made for you that you can upload right away.

-Secondly, these templates are 100% customizable, this way you get a nice design experience that is smooth and easy, but you come out with a 100% unique group cover photo that you won’t find anywhere else.
+Secondly, these templates are 100% customizable.
+This way, you get a pleasant design experience that is smooth and easy, but you come out with a 100% unique group cover photo that you won’t find anywhere else.

-The list could go on and on forever… So instead of me listing off all the reasons that you should be creating an account, let’s just cut straight to the part where you make a great decision and sign up right now!
+The list could go on, so instead of me listing all the reasons that you should be creating an account, let’s just cut straight to the part where you make a great decision and sign up right now.

-You can see above that we have an amazing tutorial on how to design and create a Facebook cover photo.
+You can see above that we have a fantastic tutorial on how to design and create a Facebook cover photo.

-Now it’s time for you to let your inner creator out and access your best graphic design skills!
+Now it’s time for you to let your inner creator out and access your graphic design skills.

 Step 1.
 Sign into Bannersnack

-As you saw above, making an account with Bannersnack is effortless and also free!
+As you saw above, creating a Bannersnack account is effortless and free.

 Simply go to our website, sign in or sign up, then hit the workspace button.
 After that, you’ll be well on your way to making the perfect group cover photo.

-One important thing you need to keep in mind is that regardless of the size you choose, once you upload your new cover photo to Facebook, it will always zoom in just a bit.
+One important thing to keep in mind is that regardless of the size you choose, once you upload your new cover photo to Facebook, it will always zoom in just a bit.

 It is best to try to put all of your important text and elements in the “safe zone” or indicated area of the cover photo (center) to avoid having any of your cover photo elements cut off or improperly portrayed.